+Dropping a little weight is not a bad idea for many of us.
 Obesity is associated with serious health risks, including Type 2 diabetes and heart disease.
 It can also seriously diminish your quality of life.
-Nearly 43 percent of American adults are obese (have a body mass index of 30 percent or more), according to the Centers for Disease Control and Prevention.
+More than 40% of American adults are obese (have a body mass index of 30 percent or more), according to the Centers for Disease Control and Prevention.

-Amanda Smith, a registered dietitian at Novant Health Bariatric Solutions in Winston-Salem, examined six common weight-loss mistakes, and some better alternatives during the COVID-19 pandemic.
+Amanda Smith, a registered dietitian at Novant Health Bariatric Solutions in Winston-Salem, examined five common weightloss mistakes, and some better alternatives.

 Solution: Set smaller, incremental goals.
 “Realize that even with small amounts of weight loss, you can see benefits to your health, such as lower blood pressure and better blood sugar control for patients with diabetes,” Smith said.
 “A weight loss of 1 to 2 pounds per week is what we consider to be healthy and safe.”